goopymoon/goopymoon.github.io/gradle-license_problem.md

 Run Setup.bat

 Install Engine\Extra\AndroidWorks\Win64\CodeWorksforAndroid-1R6u1-windows.exe (I installed here in D: drive).
 The installed folder should looks like the following.
-If android-sdk-windows has folder of same name (such as android-sdk-windows/android-sdk-windows) gradle suffers from android license problem.
+If android-sdk-windows has a folder of the same name (such as android-sdk-windows/android-sdk-windows) gradle suffers from android license problem.
 I don't know exactly when this happens in Windows OS but it happens.

 ![](https://github.com/goopymoon/goopymoon.github.io/blob/master/Image/codeworks_installed_root.PNG)